sbellity/aura-github/readme.md

 create a `config.ini` file (following the config.ini.example format).

-Then serve this repo via apache or start a php dev server :
+Then serve this repo via apache or start a php dev server (php >= 5.4 required) :

     php -S localhost:8000 -t public